usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 A "Document Series Instance" is a discrete document instance that is part of a "Document Series".
 Using the above example, "Document 1 version 2 represented in OSCAL JSON" is a "Document Series Instance".

 In OSCAL we use a document identifier to identify that a document is a member of a "Document Series" and a document UUID to identify a "Document Series Instance".

+In the following example, we illustrate how to include a document identifier using the [Digital Object Identifier](https://www.doi.org/driven_by_DOI.html) (DOI) System using the identifier `10.1000/182`.
+This DOI points to the [DOI Handbook](https://www.doi.org/10.1000/182) and is used here as an example only.
+In a typical OSCAL use case, the referenced DOI will point to the actual OSCAL document instead.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}